akifkartal03/YemekSepeti-DBMS/README.md

 ### Project Context

-In this project we have created;
+In this project, I have created;

 - 25 Table
 - 30 Relation